deislabs/deislabs.io/content/posts/towards-krustlet-v1-cncf.md

 will continue to stabilize the current API and feature set.
 Here are the specific guarantees for each type of release:

-- alpha: No backwards compatibility or API guarantees.
+- Alpha: No backwards compatibility or API guarantees.
 However, we do not intend to do any major breaking changes, but we reserve the right to should the need arise
-- beta: Similar to alpha, we will not likely be breaking anything.
-The one exception would be to solve any bugs or missing features found during beta releases
+- Beta: Similar to alpha, we will not likely be breaking anything.
+The one exception would be to solve any bugs, security issues, or missing features found during beta releases
 - RC: Backwards compatibility and API stability guarantees will go into effect.
-  Breaking changes will only be considered for showstopper bugs
+  Breaking changes will only be considered for showstopper bugs or security issues
 - 1.0.0+: No breaking changes will be allowed nor anything that changes backwards compatibility.
-Any breaking changes will be deferred to a future 2.0 release
+The major exception to this is for security issues where breaking changes can be allowed based on maintainer consensus.
+Any other breaking changes will be deferred to a future 2.0 release

 > You can get started with Krustlet by following [the official
 > documentation][docs].

 ### What does 1.0 even mean?

-"But wait," you ask, "how is this 1.0 when you are still missing things like full Kubernetes networking?"
+"But wait," you might ask, "how is this 1.0 when you are still missing things like full Kubernetes networking?"
 We chose to move Krustlet to 1.0 because using it as a Kubelet is now stable enough to actually _build real things_ on top of.
 WebAssembly is still rapidly evolving and so there are still rough edges and other problems to work through.
 It would be a disservice to the community to not stabilize what we have so other people can keep learning about and innovating